ICS Reciprocal for Banks

 MOST RECIPROCAL DEPOSITS ARE NONBROKERED

 As a result of a new law, the Economic Growth, Regulatory Relief, and Consumer Protection Act, most reciprocal deposits are no longer treated as brokered deposits.
 Now banks have an even greater opportunity to use reciprocal deposits to grow high-value relationships and franchise value.
-Read why the new law is a game changer for banks and communities and what bankers have to say about the opportunity.
+Read why the new law is a game changer for banks and communities.

 WHY DO BANKS CHOOSE ICS RECIPROCAL?